An invariant measure of deviation from Petrov type D at the level of initial data: Quantifying deviation from Kerr initial data

 with associated Killing vector

-It is clear that $\eta^a \propto p^a$ at infinity, and is therefore asymptotically translational and, moreover, asymptotically timelike by the assumption that $m_{ADM} > 0$.
+It is clear that $\eta^a \propto p^a$ at infinity, and is therefore asymptotically translational.
+Together, Theorems 4.1 and 4.2 of \cite{BeigChr96} imply that $p^a$, and hence $\eta^a$, are timelike; equivalently that the ADM mass is positive $m_{ADM}>0$.
 Also, $\eta^a$ is real-valued since its imaginary part (which is also a Killing vector) falls off to zero at infinity and therefore is trivial by Proposition \ref{KVasympt-Lambda}.
-Again noting that the Komar mass of $\xi^a$ coincides with $m_{ADM}$, \cite{Ashetkar84}, which is positive by assumption, the conclusion then follows by application of Theorem \ref{Thm:JuanThomas}. \end{proof}
+Again noting that the Komar mass of $\xi^a$ coincides with $m_{ADM}$, \cite{Ashetkar84}, which is positive by the above argument, the conclusion then follows by application of Theorem \ref{Thm:JuanThomas}. \end{proof}

-\begin{remark} Recall that the Positive Mass Theorem states that $p_{a} p^{a} \geq 0$.
-The stronger condition that $m_{ADM}>0$ ---or equivalently that $p^{a}$ is timelike--- is guaranteed for asymptotically-Euclidean data of order $k\geq 4$, for example, by Theorem 4.2 of \cite{BeigChr96}.
-In Theorem 5.1 of \cite{AndBacBlu16}, the authors instead assume the existence of an apparent horizon.
-See \cite{LanHsuan2020} for further work on the ``rigid" Positive Mass Theorem. \end{remark}